tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `git push -f` force push (`--force`); used after `commit -amend` to overwrite the old commit on the remote repo.

-it is always advisable to use amend when you haven’t pushed the changes to remote or if you are pretty confident that no other developers have started using those changes or no others have pushed any new changes to the current branch.
+It is always advisable to use amend when you haven’t pushed the changes to remote or if you are pretty confident that no other developers have started using those changes or no others have pushed any new changes to the current branch.

 In the case you’ve pushed the commit to GitHub, there is a big difference if there are multiple people working on the same branch or if you are the only person working on the branch.